Home Dog Breed Medium Dog Breeds Akbash Dog : Puppy, Price, Breed Information

 They are also known to be used as house protectors; therefore they can be useful to guard houses.
 This particular breed is friendly in nature.
 It seldom attacks any other creatures.
 When placed along with new born lambs and goats, it acts in a gentle and sober manner.
 Before attacking its predator, it first of all barks or growls.
 It attacks the predator only if it seems necessary to it.

-There is a very common misconception among many people that these are herd dogs.
+Many people commonly mistakenly believe that these dogs are herding breeds.
 But in actual practice, these are used as protectors of the livestock which usually include sheep and goats.
 The Akbash is a comparatively less active dog.
 They always have this observing behaviour and tend to observe and concentrate on things happening around them.

 But in spite of their passiveness, they are used as protectors of the livestock because of their keen observing capability, loose neck skin, flexibility in their body and innate athleticism.